VinLucero/ia-sdk-backup/README.md

 ## Usage Notes

 1. The backup includes both the installable wheel files and reference source code
-2. Checksums are provided for file verification
+2. Checksums are provided in `packages/checksums.txt` for file verification
 3. Test script ensures proper installation
-4. Platform-specific dependencies may need to be replaced for different systems
+4. Platform-specific dependencies must be replaced for non-macOS arm64 systems

 ## Legal Notice